Lenard-Balescu correction to mean-field theory: Fluctuations around thermal equilibrium

 We are thus reduced to analyzing the time evolution $H_N$ of the linearized initial data~$H_N^\circ$ under the Liouville flow~\eqref{eq:Liouville}, and we focus on the velocity distribution of a typical particle,

 where $H_N^{1}$ denotes the first marginal of $H_N$.
 Note that the linearized initial data $H_N^\circ$ is no longer a probability density: in particular there holds $\int_{\D^N}H_N^\circ=0$ and this property is preserved along the flow.
-In this context, we expect the time-rescaled linearized velocity density $h_N^{1;Nt}$ to remain close to the solution of the linearization of the Lenard-Balescu equation~\eqref{eq:LB} at the Maxwellian equilibrium $M_\beta$.
-Writing the Lenard-Balescu collision operator as
+In this context, we expect the time-rescaled linearized velocity density $h_N^{1;Nt}$ to remain close to the solution of the linearization of the Lenard--Balescu equation~\eqref{eq:LB} at the Maxwellian equilibrium $M_\beta$.
+Writing the Lenard--Balescu collision operator as

 in terms of